babatopeayeni/travlr/README.md

 # Travlr – Full Stack Development Project

 ## Overview
 This project demonstrates a full stack web application built with both server-rendered pages and a single-page application (SPA).
-It integrates multiple technologies—**Express, Handlebars, HTML, JavaScript, Angular, and MongoDB**—to highlight different approaches to front-end and back-end development.
+It integrates multiple technologies **Express, Handlebars, HTML, JavaScript, Angular, and MongoDB** to highlight different approaches to front-end and back-end development.

 The application was developed as part of a full stack development course, providing hands-on experience with modern frameworks, API integration, and database design.